Zardoz89/dcpu_vm/README.md

 ### RUN

-    usage : bin2dsk <input.bin> <output.dsk> (-f)
+    usage : bin2dsk <input.bin> <output.dsk> (-b mrboot|bbos)

-Actually there are 2 way to boot from a floppy with the mrboot program :
+Actually there are a few ways to boot from a floppy:
+ - Using BBOS :
+    - Using the BBOS bootloader
+    - Puting the magic number on boot sector (custom bootloader or a program of less that 510 words).
+Loads at address 0x0000
+ - Using mrboot :
+    - Using MrBoot bootloader
- - the program is small so it can be stored on the MBR (sector 0) and loaded at the address 0x7C00
+    - Puting the magic number on boot sector.
+Loads at the address 0x7C00
- - the program is too big and it is stored into many sectors so only mrboot can boot it with a signature on the sector 0

-You can force the program to create mrboot signed floppy by using the option -f  after the filenames
+The -b option controls this.
+If -b is not pass, the binary file will be copy as is to the disk.
+With "mrboot" option, would put mrboot bootloader on the disk.
+With "bbos" option, would pur BBOS bootloader on the disk.